-Data has been normalized to USD equivalent, based on a conversation from quarter-end FX rates provided by the ECB.
+Data has been normalized to USD equivalent, based on a conversion from quarter-end FX rates provided by the FCB.
 All figures have been rounded up to the nearest billion in charts and tables.

-Euronext Clearing (CC&G), and NCC PQD figures are incorporated as non-CCP Global members, NCC, TAKASBANK, SHCH: 2023Q3 PQD figures were used in this report since these PQDs were not released as of the QTR release.
-CCIL requires regulatory approval of their PQD figures due to local regulations.
-The release of the SHCH Q4 PQD coincides with the release of their annual audit report, therefore, the SHCH 2023Q3 PQD figures were used since the 2023Q4 PQD will be available later in the release month.
+Euronext Clearing (CCAG), IRGIT and NCC PQD figures are incorporated as non-CCP Global members, NCC - 2024Q1 PQD figures were used in this report since these PQDs were not available as of date.

 CCPG undertakes periodic improvements to the data quality of the PQD aggregation for the QTR on a quarterly basis and thus changes to previous figures may incur as a result of enhancing data accuracy and reliability of how the data is calculated on an aggregate basis.

-Total OC = (IM_Retal+DF_Heald) - (IM_Required+DF_Required) = Disclosures (62.15 + 4.3.15) - (6.1.1 + 4.1.4).
+^{}Total OC = $(IM{Held} + DF{Held}) - (IM{Required} + DF{Required})$ = Disclosures (6.2.15 + 4.3.15) - (6.1.1 + 4.1.4).
 Only PostHaircut values are used for Held values.

-Mar-24

-CCPG PQD QUARTERLY TRENDS - 2023 Q4

-Commentary for the quarter: 2023 Q4
+Commentary for the quarter: 2024 Q2

-Key market developments which took place in 2023 Q4:
+Key market developments which took place in 2024 Q2: